Assisted & Non-Assisted KYC Verification – All You Need To Know

 Scan.It: SignDesk’s Video KYC Solution For Assisted & Self KYC

-Accurate and trustworthy liveness and KYC checks are crucial for onboarding and authentication processes as more and more companies go digital.
+Accurate and trustworthy liveness and KYC checks are crucial for digital onboarding and authentication processes as more and more companies go digital.
 The deployment of a clever and user-friendly solution for KYC checks can help significantly reduce fraud risk and onboarding costs while providing the user with a simple video verification experience.

 Assisted and non-assisted KYC verification can lessen the likelihood of facial spoofing and makes onboarding time and cost-efficient.
 An intelligent and convenient method of completing liveness checks that are driven by AI allows people to do so while being virtually inspected.